 There are some simple tricks you can try in a bid to stay cool and hydrated, however.
 Here are the best foods to add to your shopping list...

-SEE: 17 things you need from Amazon to survive the heatwave
+SEE: 27 amazing things from Amazon that you need for the UK heatwave

 Tomatoes are high in the antioxidant lycopene, known as a potent cancer preventer.
 Red tomatoes are 94 per cent water while the green variety is about 93 per cent H20.
 Delicious in a salad or perfect in a sandwich, it is easy to slot this fruit into your daily meals.